deepayanbardhan/deepayanbardhan.github.io/_pages/cv.md

 ### Service and leadership

+* Co-chair of the first Open Network Science Hackaton in Burlington, Vermont
-* Co-organized Warmup School at CSS 2018, 2017
+* Co-organized Warmup School at the Conference on Complex Systems 2018, 2017
-* Currently a member of the Advisory board ot the yrCSS.
+* Member of the Advisory board ot the yrCSS 2017-2019.
 * Member of the NetSci Society
 * Member of the Complex Systems Society
 * Member of Women in Computational Topology - WinCompTop